 Periodontitis, or gum disease, affects nearly half of all American adults.
 Fortunately, South Charlotte Dentistry has a two-step plan in place: scaling and root planing.

-Gum disease is the inflammation of the tissue around your gums that affects your teeth and the bones surrounding your teeth.
-Luckily, there are many warning signs of potential gum diseases you can look out for, including receding gums, swollen gums, bleeding gums, loose teeth, and an obvious bad taste in your mouth.
+Gum disease is the inflammation of the tissue around your gum that affects your teeth and the bones surrounding your teeth.
+Luckily, there are many warning signs of potential gum diseases you can look out for, including receding gums, swollen gums, loose teeth, and an obvious bad taste in your mouth.

 What is Scaling and Root Planing?